avajs/ava/docs/common-pitfalls.md

 ### Attributing uncaught exceptions to tests

 AVA [can't trace uncaught exceptions](https://github.com/avajs/ava/issues/214) back to the test that triggered them.
-When working with asynchronous operations that take callbacks, consider promisifying and using `async`/`await`, as in the above example.
+Callback-taking functions may lead to uncaught exceptions that can then be hard to debug.
+Consider promisifying and using `async`/`await`, as in the above example.
+This should allow AVA to catch the exception and attribute it to the correct test.

 ---